garden-io/garden/docs/basics/quickstart.md

 ### Step 2 — Deploy the example application

-Now that we have Garden installed we will deploy our example application to an [ephemeral Kubernetes cluster](ephemeral-clusters.md) provided by Gardden.
+Now that we have Garden installed we will deploy our example application to an [ephemeral Kubernetes cluster](../k8s-plugins/ephemeral-k8s/README.md) provided by Garden.

 Clone the example project from GitHub: